hatif25/card_management/README.md

 ## Contact

-For any queries, feel free to reach out at [your email](mailto:mthraza72@gmail.com).
+For any queries, feel free to reach out at [my email(mailto:mthraza72@gmail.com).